1993 SplitFire Spark Plug 500: Background

 The layout of Dover Downs International Speedway, the venue where the race was held.

-Dover Downs International Speedway is an oval race track in Dover, Delaware, United States that has held at least two NASCAR races since it opened in 1969.
-In addition to NASCAR, the track also hosted USAC and the NTT IndyCar Series.
-The track features one layout, a 1-mile (1.6 km) concrete oval, with 24° banking in the turns and 9° banking on the straights.
-The speedway is owned and operated by Dover Motorsports.
+Dover Downs International Speedway is an 1.000 mi oval track in Dover, Delaware.
+The venue has hosted major events since its inaugural season in 1969, including NASCAR and IndyCar races.
+Adjacent to Bally's Dover, which owns the surrounding property, the speedway itself is owned by Speedway Motorsports, LLC (SMI).

 The track, nicknamed "The Monster Mile", was built in 1969 by Melvin Joseph of Melvin L. Joseph Construction Company, Inc., with an asphalt surface, but was replaced with concrete in 1995.
 Six years later in 2001, the track's capacity moved to 135,000 seats, making the track have the largest capacity of sports venue in the mid-Atlantic.
 In 2002, the name changed to Dover International Speedway from Dover Downs International Speedway after Dover Downs Gaming and Entertainment split, making Dover Motorsports.
 From 2007 to 2009, the speedway worked on an improvement project called "The Monster Makeover", which expanded facilities at the track and beautified the track.
 After the 2014 season, the track's capacity was reduced to 95,500 seats.